stackql/pystackql/docs/source/intro.rst

     v0.3.265

+.. _auth-overview:

 Authentication Overview
 ***********************

 StackQL providers will have different authentication methods.
 To see the available authentication methods for a provider consult the `StackQL provider docs <https://registry.stackql.io/>`_.
 In general most providers will use API keys or service account files which can be generated and revoked from the provider's console.

-StackQL provider authentication is setup with the ``pystackql.StackQL`` class constructor using the `auth` keyword/named argument.
+StackQL provider authentication is setup with the :class:`pystackql.StackQL` class constructor using the ``auth`` keyword/named argument.
-The `auth` argument can be set to a dictionary or a string.
+The ``auth`` argument can be set to a dictionary or a string.
 If a dictionary is used, the keys should be the provider name and the values should be the authentication method.
 If a string is supplied it needs to be a stringified JSON object with the same structure as the dictionary.

 ..
 If a string is used, it should be the provider name.